Microscopic Traffic Models, Accidents, and Insurance Losses: Introduction

-To understand current traffic events or structural relationships in the past, historical data can be used.
+The conventional approach is as follows: To understand current traffic events or structural relationships in the past, historical data are used.
 Historical data can also be applied to test whether a model framework is appropriate in principle to describe traffic systems realistically.
 These data also constitute the essential basis for the specific pricing of insurance contracts in practice.

 But how can we examine risks associated with new technologies and with novel future strategies for traffic systems?
 Consider autonomous vehicles, for example: due to their altered driving behavior, these will reshape existing traffic patterns, and in turn, accident occurrences and associated losses.
 Insurance companies presumably will have to adapt their business models as well; in the future, premiums for auto insurance may depend upon the driving configuration of the vehicle rather than the risk profile of the driver.
+Real-time insurance rates for individual trips could also become important, with prices depending on the current traffic situation.

 In order to investigate future developments, we are suggesting to devise simulation tools in analogy to digital twins of real transport systems, which allow counterfactual case studies of possible future transport systems.
 The digital twin paradigm refers to the triad of a ``physical entity, a virtual counterpart, and the data connections in between'' (\textcite{Jones2020}).
 In our application, the physical entity is the (future) real-world transportation system for which data on losses are not yet available.
 Its virtual counterpart is the model we are building.
 Counterfactual case studies can be used to generate data, evaluate future driving technologies and their impact on accident losses.
 Based on the results, newly developed concepts (e.g., modified traffic rules, novel insurance coverage and their insurance premiums, etc.) can be adapted in the real world.
 The concept of the digital twin makes it possible to experiment with technologies and policies, and their effects on accident damage without having to implement risky tests in reality.